-The Cool option (as you’d imagine) features innovative features to enhance breathability.
+The Cool option features innovative features to enhance breathability.
 The cover is smooth and cool to the touch.
 It’s made with mostly polyester and a little bit of spandex.
 It also has side vents that cut through the memory foam filling.

 The Cool also has dual-density memory foam and contoured edges.
 This gives the pillow less of a “neck brace” feel and is a little softer compared to the Classic and the S3 options.
-It also allows space for your shoulders and space below your ears for low-hanging earbuds.
+It also allows space for the shoulders and space below the ears for low-hanging earbuds.

-You can use a toggle to connect the ends of the pillow and adjust the tightness.
-This is where you’ll get the full supportive effect of the solid memory foam core.
+The toggles connect to the ends of the pillow and allows the person wearing it to adjust the tightness.
+This is where an individual will get the full supportive effect of the solid memory foam core.

 For these reasons, I think the Evolution Cool is a nice travel pillow for those hot sleepers who want a U-shaped neck pillow but are worried it’ll be too hot.
 It should also work well for average or more petite individuals who are concerned about being engulfed by a lot of supportive foam.

 My one point of hesitation with this travel pillow is the care.
-The packaging instructions and the tag say that you can remove the cover and machine wash it.
+The packaging instructions and the tag say that the cover can be removed machine washed.
 However, I was unable to remove the cover.
 The magnetic toggles would not fit through the holes stitched in the cover material.

 I even tried to remove the plastic within the memory foam in an effort to get the cover off, but the memory foam started to break and I didn’t want to destroy the pillow.
-So if being able to machine wash your travel pillow cover is a priority for you, take note of this.
+So if being able to machine wash a travel pillow cover is a priority, take note of this.

-Despite that, I really like the overall design of the pillow and the ease of the magnetic clasps that keep it anchored to your neck.
-This allows you to move or adjust positions while you’re resting and not worry about the travel pillow falling off your neck.
+Despite that, I really like the overall design of the pillow and the ease of the magnetic clasps that keep it anchored to the neck.
+This allows the person to wear it to move or adjust positions while resting and not worry about the travel pillow falling off the neck.

 I really like that Cabeau offers an Evolution model that is designed for hot sleepers.
 I also appreciate that the memory foam core is softer around the edges and firmer in the center, so people with smaller body types can enjoy the support without feeling overwhelmed.

-The price point is a little bit higher, but you’re getting some additional value thanks to the cooling material, magnetic clasps, and c-loops for extra customization.
+The price point is a little bit higher, but there is some additional value thanks to the cooling material, magnetic clasps, and c-loops for extra customization.

 I do wish I had been able to get the cover on and off smoothly and machine washed it, but it was not possible based on the design of the pillow I had.
-Be prepared to spot-clean if you purchase this!
+Be prepared to spot-clean this purchase!

-If you’re curious about other options, see my list of best travel pillows.
+Curious about other travel pillows?
+See my list of best travel pillows.